michahn01/LimeCal/README.md

 ## Hosting

-The application is hosted on an AWS EC2 instance.
-NGINX is used as the app's web server and reverse proxy.
-Though this application doesn't load balance, AWS Elastic Load Balancer is used to manage TLS termination for HTTPS traffic.
+The application, while it was active, was hosted on an AWS EC2 instance.
+NGINX was used as the app's web server and reverse proxy.
+Elastic Load Balancer was used to manage TLS termination for HTTPS traffic.